-- Tell us where to begin: We would love to attend Aboriginal events in the community both as learning opportunities for the youth in our programming as well as places where our organization might be able to help volunteer with.
+- Tell us where to begin: We would love to attend Indigenous events in the community both as learning opportunities for the youth in our programming as well as places where our organization might be able to help volunteer with.

 - Help us find the core partners: Let us know who you think would be great to begin a relationship with our organization.